RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-database-web.md

-In this section we will deploy and connect a MongoDB database where the `nationalparks` application will store the location information.

-This time we are going to deploy the MongoDB application in a Virtual Machine by leveraging OpenShift Virtualization.
+In this section we will deploy and connect a MongoDB database where the`nationalparks` application will store the location information.
+This time we are going to deploy the MongoDB application in a Virtual Machine by leveraging OpenShift Virtualization; that way we're demonstrating the capability for OpenShift to connect multiple types of workloads, regardless of whether they're containerised, or virtualised.

 ### 1. Search for the Virtual Machine Template

-In this module we will create MongoDB from a *Template*, which contains all the necessary Kubernetes resources and configuration to deploy and run MongoDB in a VM which is based on Centos.
+In this module we will create a MongoDB instance from a *Template*, again based on a template that we've already pre-loaded, which contains all the necessary Kubernetes resources and configuration to deploy and run MongoDB in a VM, based on CentOS 8 - as part of a VM template that we created in an earlier step.

-Please go back to the [Web Console](http://console-openshift-console.%cluster_subdomain%/k8s/cluster/projects)

-If you are in the in the Administrator perspective, switch to Developer perspective and go to the *%parksmap-project-namespace%* project.
+For this, make sure that you're still in the web console view, and if you are in the in the *Administrator* perspective, switch to Developer perspective and go to the *%parksmap-project-namespace%* project.

 - From the left menu, click *+Add*.
 You will see a screen where you have multiple options to deploy application.

 - Then Click *All Services* and in the *Search* text box and enter *mongo* to find the MongoDB VM template.

  <br/>